 2,200-Year-Old Documents Hidden in a Well

-In spring 2002, Chinese local authority in a remote park in Hunan province decided to build a 3 km long embankment to protect Liye Town from flood.
+In spring 2002, Chinese local authorities in a remote park in Hunan province decided to build a 3 km long embankment to protect Liye Town from floods.

 An Ancient Well